explainers-by-googlers/declarative-performance-observer/README.md

 ### Incognito / Private Browsing Mode

 Persisted events and origin-level flags are isolated to partitioned storage and never leak between regular and Incognito modes.
 Data is purged when the Incognito profile is destroyed.

-### Crash Detection Heuristic vs. Explicit Field

-The proposal intentionally omits closure type details (such as whether the session ended due to a crash or a normal close) in the session-end event to adhere to privacy minimalism.
-However, as noted by reviewers, if the heuristic (inferring a crash from the absence of a visibility-state: hidden event before session end) is $100%$ reliable, it exposes equivalent information to an explicit field.
-This remains an active area of discussion with privacy teams to ensure the design meets privacy expectations.